I'm a big fan of all things green and growing. I love planting a garden in the spring and watching it thrive.

 Finding a Good Cordless Electric Grass Trimmer That Works

-Having spent the better part of my teenage years wrestling with a stubborn gas trimmer, I can tell you that we live in a golden age of lawn care.
+Having spent the better part of my teenage years wrestling with a stubborn gas trimmer (non-voluntarily, I might add), I can tell you that we live in a golden age of lawn care.
 Nowadays there are many excellent quality cordless grass trimmers that will make you forget all about the dreaded pull cord.

-The best cordless electric string trimmers have a distinct advantage over both gas and corded alternative of the past: they're light, portable, affordable to run, and easy to take to each and every corner of your garden.
+The best cordless electric string trimmers have a distinct advantage over both gas and corded alternatives of the past: they're light, portable, affordable to run, and easy to take to each and every corner of your garden.
 There is no gas or oil to mix and pour, and carburetors to clean out.
 They also differ from their counterparts in a few ways.

 Pros and Cons of Cordless Weed Eaters

 Cordless grass trimmers are technically quite similar to conventional gas or electric versions, but there are a few differences.
 The primary one is that a cordless weed eater runs on electricity, and it doesn't require a power cable to be plugged in.
 It runs on batteries alone, which might be modular or integrated depending on the model.

 - The best cordless grass trimmers review well for a reason: they're convenient.
 A huge pro of the style is that you don't need to rely on gas.
 That means no more trips to the station to fill up, and no need to mix gas and oil to the right percentage.
 There are no noxious fumes because it doesn't rely on internal combustion to run.
 They don't require as much routine maintenance or cleaning as a gas powered version.

 - Another great advantage is the portability.
 Most electric cordless weed trimmers are light in weight, and they aren't restricted by an electric plug, so you can take them anywhere in the yard.